Local central limit theorem for triangle counts in sparse random graphs: Abstract

 \section{Abstract}

 Let $X_H$ be the number of copies of a fixed graph $H$ in $G(n,p)$.
-In 2016, Gilmer and Kopparty conjectured that a local central limit theorem should hold for $X_H$ as long as $H$ is connected, $p \gg n^{-1/m(H)}$ and $n^2(1-p)\gg 1$.
-Recently, Sah and Sahwney showed that the Gilmer--Kopparty conjecture holds for constant $p$.
+In 2016, Gilmer and Kopparty conjectured that a local central limit theorem should hold for $X_H$ as long as $H$ is connected, $p\gg n^{-1/m(H)}$ and $n^2(1-p)\gg 1$, where $m(H)$ denotes the $m$-density of $H$.
+Recently, Sah and Sawhney showed that the Gilmer--Kopparty conjecture holds for constant $p$.
 In this paper, we show that the Gilmer--Kopparty conjecture holds for triangle counts in the sparse range.
 More precisely, if $p \in (4n^{-1/2}, 1/2)$, then